 OUR AlloCAR T™ PIPELINE TARGETS A VAST ARRAY OF TUMOR TYPES

-Target Program Trial Name Study Population Discovery IND-enabling Phase 1 Phase 21 Approved Designation Next Milestone
+Target Program Trial Study Population Discovery IND-enabling Phase 1 Phase 21 Approved Designation Next Milestone

 CD19